Voxbone? Who are they?

 (to be continued)

-Thank you for any responses or opinions.
+Thank you for any response or opinion.

 Linux Mageia 1 Firefox ESR 10

-I was also contacted 6 times, on December 31, 2014 from 9 AM to 11 AM
+I was also contacted 6 times on December 31, 2014, from 9 AM to 11 AM

 by this company "Voxbone"